stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

 # Remaining Blockers

-1. **C2 — MODE=F `proxy_protocol` scoping — RESOLVED as a confirmed
+1. **C2 — MODE=F `proxy_protocol` scoping.** The mechanism itself is
-   defect with an identified minimal fix**, per Runtime Verification above.
-No longer a blocker to *starting* Variant A implementation;
-   it is now a required first step *within* that implementation (apply `sockopt.acceptProxyProtocol: true` to `api.sh`'s REALITY inbound, gated on `MODE=F`, plus a live-handshake regression test), not a standing question that needs further research before work begins.
+   **CONFIRMED** (local byte-level reproduction: the PROXY v1 preamble is delivered to the `xray_reality` backend for every connection).
+   The **remaining, narrower blocker** is only the downstream question — whether this actually breaks a live Xray REALITY handshake — which this review attempted to check with a real `xray-core` binary and could not resolve due to sandbox network constraints (TLS-MITM'ing egress; no working local REALITY `dest` control case).
+A future agent with real infrastructure or unrestricted network access should be able to close this in well under an hour using the method already documented in C2.
+This is the only blocker this review found through its own investigation, as opposed to inheriting from stg-blue.
-2. The reviewed document's own Open Questions #2–#5 (exact TeleMT co-located deployment shape; `proxy_protocol_trusted_cidrs` scope;
+2. The reviewed document's own Open Questions #1–#5 (whether to add `acceptProxyProtocol` to REALITY at all; exact TeleMT co-located deployment shape; `proxy_protocol_trusted_cidrs` scope; the unexplained Hysteria2 `/tcp` UFW rule; whether to use `mask_unix_sock`) remain open and are not resolved by this review — they were correctly left as DECISION REQUIRED by stg-blue and nothing found here changes that.
-   the unexplained Hysteria2 `/tcp` UFW rule; whether to use `mask_unix_sock`) remain open and are not resolved by this pass — these are policy/UX decisions that can be made during implementation, not technical blockers to starting it.
-Open Question #1 ("should `acceptProxyProtocol` be added to REALITY at all") is answered by this pass for MODE=F specifically: yes, it must be, to fix the confirmed defect — it remains an open question only for whether it's *also* worth adding anywhere else (e.g. MODE=1), which nothing in this pass required or investigated.
-3. `docs/ARCHITECTURE.md`'s stale canonicity header (C3, previous pass)
+3. `docs/ARCHITECTURE.md`'s stale canonicity header (C3) is not this
-   is not this document's problem to fix, but a future reader relying on `ARCHITECTURE.md` as automatically current should be aware it wasn't, as of the previous review, current relative to `beta`'s own tip.
+   document's problem to fix, but a future reader relying on `ARCHITECTURE.md` as automatically current should be aware it wasn't, as of this review, current relative to `beta`'s own tip.

 ---